View this post on Instagram

 When I was younger, I had zero personal boundaries.

 I didn’t believe such a thing existed.
-You could say that I saw things through a child’s eyes: innocent and pure.
+I saw things through a child’s eyes: innocent and pure.
 There were no boundaries, no limits, no rules.

 Living life with no stop signs eventually caused many problems.
 There was disappointment, heartbreak, hurt, pain, and blame—lots of blame.